The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster

 \section{Methodology}

-Given the filtered and labeled dataset, we formulate the task as a classification problem aimed at assessing whether color transformations via dimensionality reduction enhance the separation of point-like globular clusters from background galaxies and foreground stars.
+Given the filtered and labeled dataset, we formulate the task as a classification problem aimed at assessing whether color transformations via dimensionality reduction enhance the separation of the confirmed GCs from the select background galaxies and foreground stars.
 We evaluate this using two classifiers: a random forest \citep[RFC;][]{Breiman2001RandomForests} and a multi-layer perceptron \citep[MLPC;][]{murtagh1991}.

 We consider both RFCs and MLPCs to probe the extent to which the information content of the LSST-like catalog requires non-linear decision boundaries.
 RFCs provide a strong, well-calibrated baseline for tabular data, capturing feature interactions with minimal tuning and offering robustness to noisy photometry and heterogeneous source populations.
 MLPCs, by contrast, impose fewer structural assumptions and can represent smoother, higher-capacity non-linear mappings in color space.
 Comparing their performances, therefore, serves as a diagnostic: a consistent gain from MLPCs would suggest that the class separation benefits from higher-capacity, continuous non-linear representations, whereas comparable performance would indicate that the discriminative signal is largely captured by lower-capacity tree ensembles (or is limited by measurement noise, selection effects, and label uncertainty) rather than by model expressiveness.